 My association with the Yolngu people of NE Arnhem began in 1999 when I was employed as a secondary teacher at Gapuwiyak Community Education Centre, 200km inland by four wheel drive from the mining town of Nhulunbuy.
 I was instantly amazed by the strength of the Yolngu culture and their willingness to share this with the visitors, like myself, who travel to work up there.
 My Principal was Shirley Nirrupurrandji, a proud Yolngu woman, leader and educator.
 Nirrupurrandji explained to me that the Yolngu are happy to share their culture because they know that it will seep into our hearts and change our lives forever.
 Nirrurrpurandji wasn’t wrong.
 Melissa and I started the Marrma’ Rom Two Worlds Foundation in Geelong in 2011, in partnership with the communities of NE Arnhem Land, because we saw a need to further develop the next generation of leaders of Arnhem Land.
 It was also an opportunity to give something back to the first people of this country, in particular the Yolngu, after having received so much from them during the time we spent living up there.

 The participants in the Marrma’ Rom Two Worlds Foundation Leadership program stay with Melissa and I in a ‘home’ style boarding arrangement; they live downstairs in a self-contained apartment, yet they have us upstairs for support and guidance.
 This is the point of difference between our holistic leadership program and sending the students to an expensive private boarding school.
-The lads live in a home environment in which they are cared for, yet given freedom and challenged to become independent.
+The students live in a home environment in which they are cared for, yet given freedom and challenged to become independent.
 Melissa and I understand cultural differences and are able to engage and educate them at a deeper level, below the surface of what they encounter day-to-day, at a level where real understanding takes place.
 It is a small and focused arrangement, yet highly cost effective when compared to sending students to boarding schools where they can easily become just another student, another number.
-Our results speak for themselves, and I feel confident that we will be able to expand and grow in the future to offer the leadership program to both boys and girls.
+Our results speak for themselves, and we are proud that we have expanded and are able to give opportunities to both young women and men.